seam345/node-red-contrib-trello-functions/README.md

 Simple helper that calculates an incremental positional value starting at 1 for the top card, also has a separate output if it is the top or bottom card.

+* ### Update card

+Updates the card in Trello after modifying it in node-red.

 ## Current plans to implement
 * Adding a whitelist/blacklist of users to allow filtering by users